alexmarchant/renderless-react/readme.md

 - Can't handle elements inside javascript blocks.
 I.e. can't use map.
 - Can't use nested components.
 - Currently getting some React errors that we aren't matching up text nodes correctly.
 Probably just need to work on the text node parsing.

+This has mostly been a proof of concept, I'm not sure if there are solutions to the limitations above.